anjandebnath/ArchitectureComponent/readme.md

 In my CustomView layout I have TextViews for a title and subtitle.
 I want to be able to set these in any layout where they are included, so I have to add custom attributes in my attrs.xml file.

+### Example

+- `MovieListView.java` is the Custom view that will be set on `RecyclerView Adapter`.

+- `ColorOptionsView.java` is the Custom view that will be used to get idea of `accessibility hook`.